 Family Fun in the BerkshiresThe Berkshires are the ideal location for your next family vacation, offering an array of family activities for all ages.
 Many Berkshire museums and cultural attractions offer free admission for children and student discounts.

 For a full list of family activities, visit the Berkshire Visitors Bureau.

-Culinary ExperiencesFrom Farmers Markets to Wineries, let your pallette explore the Berkshires.
-Visit the Berkshires Visitors Bureau for information and visit the Taste Berkshires on Facebook for the latest culinary news in the Berkshires. including "Edible Berkshires".
+Culinary ExperiencesFrom farmers markets to wineries, let your palette explore the Berkshires.
+Visit the Berkshire Visitors Bureau for information and Taste Berkshires on Facebook for the latest culinary news in the Berkshires, including "Edible Berkshires."

 - Farmers Markets

 - Pick-Your-Own Fruit Orchards